e271828e/Flight.jl/docs/notes/design/framework_spec.md

 status referencing an accumulator its writers are still filling would be a snapshot whose contents change after publication.

-The captured table includes the component-local cells (`local_types`, [§11.3](#113-visibility-the-contract-is-the-interface)) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log export, GUI listings) filter to the public contract by default. **It also includes the root slots** ([§15.4](#154-the-interactive-c172x-demo-the-periphery-under-load)): slots are source cells of the table, not state stores, so they ride along — and this is load-bearing, not
+The captured table is the whole table — declared ports and auto-published fields, every one of them public ([§11.3](#113-visibility-the-contract-is-the-interface)), so no presentation layer has anything to filter.
+Private intermediates are not in it, never having been cells at all ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)); the inspection path for one is **promotion to a declared output** — a line in `output_types` and the value appears in the snapshot, the log, the GUI and the wiring alike, its visibility an authored fact like every other. **It also includes the root slots** ([§15.4](#154-the-interactive-c172x-demo-the-periphery-under-load)): slots are source cells of the table, not state stores, so they ride along — and this is load-bearing, not
 incidental: the [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract) peek's else-snapshot fallback is what an idle live widget